-The notion that extra cushioning would reduce strain on runners was purely conjecture.
+The notion that extra cushioning would reduce strain on runners or help them run faster was purely conjecture.
 There was no research to support placing extra padding under the heel.
-Attempting to reduce strain by lifting the heel destabilized the foot which ending up creating a new set of problems.
+Raising the heel height destabilized the foot which ending up creating a new set of problems.
 Shoe companies then devised new “technologies” in an attempt to correct the problems they created.

 The heel height in running shoes continued to rise decade after decade without any evidence that the extra cushioning reduced injuries or made runners faster.
 It was a bad mix of corporate marketing, consumer demand for innovation, and questionable science.

 Today, the average heel height in running shoes is 12mm, or just shy of 1/2 inch.
 This is sometimes referred to as the heel-to-toe offset or drop.
 This heel-to-toe differential creates a ramp that places the front of the foot lower than the heel.

 A $20 billion running shoe industry wants you to believe the technology they pack into expensive shoes is helping, but there are no studies showing that any of the added features improve performance or reduce injuries.

 Several studies in recent years have suggested that a raised heel is one of the main culprits for common running injuries, partly because they encourage heavier heel striking, higher loading rates, and greater rotational forces.